dw5/ffenmass/README.md

 ffmpeg -i input.mkv -vcodec libx265 out.mkv

-ffenmass -i /path/to/movies/ -vcodec libx265 /output/directory/
+python3 ffenmass -i /path/to/media/ -vcodec libx265 /output/directory/
 ```

-`ffenmass` will encode all media video files detected under the input directory and output them with **the same folder structure and filenames** in the output directory.
+`ffenmass` will encode all video files detected under the input directory and output them with **the same folder structure and filenames** in the output directory.